 This case was about Marvel Comics’s use of the Harmonized Tariff Schedule, which is an American Schedule authorized by the United States International Trade Commission.
 Two attorneys working at the firm noticed that imported “Toys” and “Dolls” were taxed at different rates when entering the country.
 Toys were taxed at 6.8%, and dolls were taxed at 12%.
-According to the relevant law, dolls are different from toys because dolls are representations of human beings, and toys aren’t.
-I want to refrain from a discussion of American tax law as I’d be in way over my head as a Canadian tax law student.
-I shall simply say that Marvel Comics argued that its imports of X-Men action figures were toys instead of dolls i.e. that the X-Men are not human.
+According to the relevant law, dolls are different from toys because dolls are representations of human beings.
+Toys are not.
+Marvel Comics argued that its imports of X-Men action figures were toys instead of dolls i.e. that the X-Men are not human.
 This characterization would have caused the 6.8% duty tax rate to apply.

 To add to the fun, on a factual point, the X-Men comics suggest that the X-Men are human, and therefore dolls… So goes the dizzying nature of law.
 Who really knows why toys and dolls were dutiable at different rates.
 Regardless, this decision reflects the value lawyers can add to their clients, by combing through various rate schedules, definitions, and classifications.